LICENSE SUSPENSION HEARINGS AT THE DMV

-Protect your driving privileges with compassionate legal help
+Protect your driving privileges

 Facing a license suspension or DUI charge can be overwhelming.
 You may be worried about your job, your family, and your future.
-At times like these, you need a local attorney who understands your situation and will fight for your rights with empathy and expertise.
+At times like these, you need a local attorney who understands your situation and will fight for your rights with expertise.

 Why choose attorney John W. Thornton?